Trauma Therapy

 Identify Triggers

 Another important benefit that comes from trauma-focused therapy is the ability to identify what triggers flashbacks.
-Knowing what what these triggers are can allow a person to avoid them or cope with them.
+Knowing what these triggers are help you avoid them and cope with them.

 A trigger is anything that sparks a traumatic flashback.
-Trauma counselors work closely with their clients to find what words, places, or people that can act as triggers, then create a plan for the client to live without fears of flashbacks..
+Trauma counselors work closely with their clients to find what language, places, or people can act as triggers, then create a plan for the client to live without fears of flashbacks.

 Improve Affect Regulation